Slyfluffy/cs5250/readme.md

 To run the unit tests, use `python3 -m pytest` at the root of the repo.

+## Running the consumer

+To run the consumer using the S3 request bucket and S3 web bucket, do the following from the `source` folder:

+`python3 widget_consumer.py -rb {request-bucket} -wb {widget-bucket}`

+For DynamoDb, do the following:

+`python3 widget_consumer.py -rb {request-bucket} -dwt {dynamodb-table-name}`

 ## Resource links

 * [python argparse](https://docs.python.org/3/library/argparse.html)